This website uses cookies to ensure you get the best experience on our website.

 There are a variety of blocking buffers, not one of which is ideal for every combination of plate type, assay format, and detection system.
 Every blocking buffer represents a compromise between reducing background and maintaining specificity.
 Use this guide to help decide which type of blocking buffer is best suited for your specific application.

-Non-ionic detergents, such as tween-20, provide a convenient an inexpensive blocking solution.
-However, detergents are not recommended as the sole blocking method: detergents are temporary blockers, since they can be stripped by washing with water or aqueous buffer.
+Non-ionic detergents, such as tween-20, provide a convenient inexpensive blocking solution.
+However, detergents are not recommended as the sole blocking method: detergents are temporary blockers since they can be stripped by washing with water or aqueous buffer.
 Detergents are primarily useful as a secondary blocking agent; when included in the wash buffer, detergents can actively block sites on the plate surface that become exposed as weakly associated proteins are washed away.

 Advantages of non-ionic detergents | Disadvantages of non-ionic detergents |